Kyriosity/read-write/README+/software/QA/README.md

 Customer/user experience is the top mark (not only on the positive scale), and not every user is eager to share it.

-Besides errors surveys must find out frustration and, even more important &mdash; neglected features.
+Besides errors, surveys must find out frustration and, even more important &mdash; neglected features.

 </td>
 </tr></table>

-<h2 align="center">Tests 🦠☄️</h2>
+<h2 align="center">🧪Tests📏🪲</h2>

 _Tests_ and _Testing_ are a CENTERPIECE of QA and <ins>&thinsp;w&thinsp;i&thinsp;d&thinsp;e&thinsp;</ins> umbrella terms for the check of code and its products (including documentation).
 Bug searching and quality proofing tests are optional but highly recommended and a natural share of software creation.